 2. Brainstorm a list of alternate activities.

 Sit down with your child and have a heart to heart about all the screen time.
 Be careful not to blame.
 Instead, take responsibility for having allowed more screen time than is good for your child.
-Talk about screens the way you would sweets -- lots of fun, but a special treat, not something to indulge in all day.
+Talk about screens the way you would sweets -- lots of fun, but a special treat, not something to indulge in every day.

 Ask your child what else he or she might like to do instead for some of the time that has been used on screens.
 Brainstorm some fun ideas that your child or children can do on their own and make a list with your child.